Who should buy the K-Swiss Hypercourt Express 2

-Who is it best for?
-This valuable tennis trainer that’s designed to work on different court surfaces is an appropriate match for players from all levels.
-It particularly suits searchers who are targeting the following technical details on their next all-court shoe purchase:
+This valuable tennis trainer that’s designed to work on different court surfaces is an appropriate match for players from all levels, particularly those who are targeting:

 - A flexible and supportive upper that encourages forceful spins, slides, and sideway cuts

 - Light and quick build that can handle speedy multi-directional movements

 - Midfoot section backed by a torsional control chassis

 Who should NOT it

 If you are narrow-footed and prefer a kick that isn't too spacious around the toes, try the K-Swiss Aero Knit.
 It's made of knitted fabric instead of the typical mesh and leather seen in most K-Swiss shoes.
 Or you might want to go towards a more modern-looking one the mesh-covered Ultrashot 3.